-Marist College 2021-2022
+Marist College 2023-2024

 CAMPUS SERVICES

 SAFETY AND SECURITY

 ATHLETIC PROGRAMS

 CODE OF STUDENT CONDUCT

-RESIDENT STUDENT HANDBOOK
+RESIDENT HANDBOOK

-The Marist College Student Handbook, Code of Student Conduct and Resident Student Handbook serves as an agreement between the College and students to honor the standards, policies and procedures set forth in the following pages.
-By accepting to attend Marist College, a student is committed to understanding and abiding by these standards, as well as accepting responsibility for his/her actions.
+The Marist College Student Handbook, Code of Student Conduct, and Resident Student Handbook serves as an agreement between the College and students to honor the standards, policies, and procedures set forth in the following pages.
+By accepting to attend Marist College, a student is committed to understanding and abiding by these standards, as well as accepting responsibility for their actions.
 These policies have been established to provide a safe and comfortable community for all Marist College community members.